CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 Click the green link in your browser.
 You should get the "Learn React" page.

 Now let's rename that site to be a bit easier to remember.
-Go back to Netlify, then click the "Site Overview" tab, then "Site settings" button.
+Go back to Netlify, then click the "Site overview" tab, then "Site settings" button.
 Under "General" > "Site details" > "Site information", click "Change site name".

 ![Change Site Name button](./images/1-13-change-site-name-button.png)